 Community Electricity Aggregation | Rhode Island

-Provide electricity supply at competitive rates that are less volatile and can provide savings compared to National Grid’s default supply.
+Provide electricity supply at competitive rates that are less volatile and can provide savings compared to RI Energy’s default supply.1

 Good Energy is the nation’s leading energy consultant.
-We have submitted and received approval for aggregation plans for Providence, Central Falls, South Kingstown and Barrington, plus we operate 44 Community Electricity Aggregation programs in Massachusetts, including the second largest buying group of its kind in the nation: a group of 25 cities and towns anchored around the south coast of Massachusetts.
+We have submitted and received approval for aggregation plans for Providence, Central Falls, South Kingstown, Newport, Portsmouth, Narragansett and Barrington, plus we operate 44 Community Electricity Aggregation programs in Massachusetts, including the second largest buying group of its kind in the nation: a group of 25 cities and towns anchored around the south coast of Massachusetts.

 Good Energy is ready to meet with you and your elected officials to help explore how aggregation can work for your municipality.